 Judgment – Enforcement beyond six years?

-We are pleased to say that we have had a very successful day at court recently, where we acted for a consumer client against a major UK financial mortgage provider that was seeking to enforce a judgment debt obtained over 10 years ago.
+We are incredibly excited to share our very successful day at court recently, where we acted on behalf of a consumer client, against a major UK financial mortgage provider that was seeking to enforce a judgment debt obtained over 10 years ago.

 Our Clients had previously entered into a mortgage agreement in 2007, but due to a very difficult and tragic turn of events, they were unfortunately unable to inhabit the family home and failed to maintain their agreed mortgage repayments.

-Enforcement of Judgment after six years
+Enforcement of judgment after six years

-Our Clients’ success
+Our clients success

-1.Substantial prejudice would be suffered as a result of the judgment creditors failure to enforce the judgment debt;
+- Substantial prejudice would be suffered as a result of the judgment creditors’ failure to enforce the judgment debt;

-2.Our Clients’ circumstances had materially changed from the date of the original judgment and, in the circumstances, it would be unjust to enable the judgment creditor to recover the shortfall on the mortgage account – especially given the majority of the shortfall being sought was made up of interest payments; and
+- Our Clients’ circumstances had materially changed from the date of the original judgment and, in the circumstances, it would be unjust to enable the judgment creditor to recover the shortfall on the mortgage account – especially given the majority of the shortfall being sought was made up of interest payments; and

-3.Taking into account the plethora of enforcement options available to the judgment creditor (a major UK lender), the sending of generic letters to our Clients requesting payment, to addresses at which they did not live, was not enough to convince the Court that enforcement should be allowed past the six year period.
+- Taking into account the plethora of enforcement options available to the judgment creditor (a major UK lender), the sending of generic letters to our Clients requesting payment, to addresses at which they did not live, was not enough to convince the Court that enforcement should be allowed past the six-year period.

-Consequently, our Clients were able to move on with their lives without the risk of:
+Consequently, our clients were able to move on with their lives without the risk of:

-a) a charging order being placed on their property;
+- a) a charging order being placed on their property;

-b) the lender obtaining an attachment of earnings order; or
+- b) the lender obtaining an attachment of earnings order; or

-c) dealing with any third party debt collection agency knocking at their door.
+- c) dealing with any third-party debt collection agency knocking at their door.

-The outcome of our Clients’ case is a clear example that any application to the Court to enforcement a judgment beyond six years is capable of being successfully defended.
-Therefore, whether you are a creditor or debtor facing similar circumstances to those outlined above, we strongly recommend that you seek independent legal advice as soon as possible, in order to protect your position and put yourself in the strongest legal position possible.
+The outcome of our Clients’ case is a clear example that any application to the Court to enforce a judgment beyond six years is capable of being successfully defended.
+Whether you are a creditor, or debtor, facing similar circumstances to those outlined above, we strongly recommend that you seek independent legal advice as soon as possible, in order to protect your position and put yourself in the strongest legal position possible.

 How can Ellis Jones help you?